alisharifara/pandas-tactics/README.md

 19. Check if a column exists in DataFrame
 20. Read specific columns of csv file
 21. Drop dataframe column(s) using name or index
-22. randomly generating a DataFrame
+22. Randomly Generating a DataFrame